everknow/decent-requirements/README.md

 - introduce a series of automated questionnaires to acquire feedback from interoperability focus groups
 - engage the collective with a fast prototype trial of novel approaches for interoperability

+Partners
 **SHOULD**
-- produce a tool to support cross chain provenance for popoular chains that support NFTs
+- produce a tool to support cross chain provenance for popular chains that support NFTs
 - produce a tool to support cross chain identity profiling for substrate chains
 - extend a graph indexing facility to operate cross chain for substrate chains
 - engage with R&D and collectively explore and experiment via targeted POCs novel forms of interoperability
 - derive additional requirements by engaging an inclusive collective (not developers only) interpreting their response and reactions

+Partners
 **COULD**
 - produce a tool to support cross chain identity profiling for poular chains (DIDs could inspire this work)
 - extend a graph indexing facility to operate cross chain for popular chains